msi-ism/visual-meditation-app/README.md

     - Javascript
     - CSS
     - HTML

+## Notable Packages/Libraries
+    - react-lottie-player
-    - Deployed to GitHub pages via the gh-pages npm package
+    - gh-pages

 ## Planned Features
 - Add ability for the user to change the length of breaths by manipulating animation frame rate and duration